squer-solutions/cc-ws-2024/exercises/exercise6/java/README.md

 After bringing up your environment the first thing you need is to download the schema files for the events published by `Debezium` connector.

+The goal for this exercise is to produce messages that conform to a predefined schema that you have already aligned on with your colleagues: [Customer-Transformed.avsc](./transformer/src/main/resources/avro/Customer-Transformer.avsc)

 ## Retrieving the schema files
 ### Option 1: Using the schema registry API